MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

     ![Azure DevOps](./media/contoso-migration-rebuild/vsts8.png)

-10. They specify the path of the **docker-compose.yaml** file, in the **src** folder of the repo.
+10. They specify the path of the `docker-compose.yaml` file, in the `src` folder of the repo.
 They select to build service images and include the latest tag.
 When the action changes to **Build service images**, the name of the Azure DevOps task changes to **Build services automatically**.

     ![Azure DevOps](./media/contoso-migration-rebuild/vsts9.png)

 11. Now, they configure the second Docker task (to push).
-They select the subscription and the **smarthotelacreus2** container registry.
+They select the subscription and the `smarthotelacreus2` Container Registry.

     ![Azure DevOps](./media/contoso-migration-rebuild/vsts10.png)

-12. Again, they enter the file to the docker-compose.yaml file, then select **Push service images** and include the latest tag.
+12. Again, they enter the file to the `docker-compose.yaml` file, then select **Push service images** and include the latest tag.
 When the action changes to **Push service images**, the name of the Azure DevOps task changes to **Push services automatically**.

     ![Azure DevOps](./media/contoso-migration-rebuild/vsts11.png)